domRiddle/ASF/FAQ.md

 ***

+### `System.Net.Http.WinHttpException: A security error occurred`

+This error happens when ASF can't establish secure connection with given server, almost exclusively because of SSL certificate mistrust.

+In almost all cases this error is caused by **wrong date/time on your machine**.
+Every SSL certificate has issued date and expiry date.
+If your date is invalid and out of those two bounds then the certificate can't be trusted as potential MITM attack and ASF refuses to make a connection.

+Obvious solution is to set the date on your machine appropriately.
+It's highly recommended to use automatic date synchronization, such as e.g. native synchronization available on Windows, or `ntpdate` on Linux.

+If you made sure that the date on your machine is appropriate and the error doesn't want to go away, then assuming it's not a temporary issue that should go away soon, SSL certificates that your system trusts might be out-of-date or invalid.
+In this case you should ensure that your machine can establish secure connections, for example by checking if you can access `https://github.com` with any browser of your choice, or CLI tool such as `curl`.
+If you confirmed that this works properly, feel free to post issue on our Steam group.

+***

 ### ASF is being detected by my AntiVirus (for example as: Win32/Fethar.B!cl, Win32/Zulushal.C!cl, Trojan.MSIL.Crypt, Variant.MSILPerseus and crapload of other false-positives we stopped listing after first 4)

 **Ensure that you downloaded ASF from trusted source**.
 The only official and trusted source is **[ASF releases](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** page on GitHub (and this is also the source for ASF auto-updates) - **any other source is untrusted by definition and might contain malware added by other people** - you should not trust any other download location by definition, and ensure that your ASF always comes from us.